There’s a reason why Chiang Mai is somewhere most visitors to Thailand head to at some point.

 And don’t feel like you have to leave your passport as a deposit.
 The better places will only ask for a copy (and cash of course).

-Above all, trust your gut on whether the company and person feels trustworthy.
+Above all, go with your gut on whether the company and person feels trustworthy.

 My honest advice would be to head straight to (or call) Mango Bikes and see if they have anything available.